imsky/cobertool/README.md

 # cobertool

 `cobertool` is a simple utility for processing [Cobertura](https://cobertura.github.io/cobertura/) code coverage reports.
-It can compute code coverage from multiple reports and generate HTML coverage reports.
+It can currently compute code coverage from multiple reports.

 ## Why?